privacytrustlab/soteria_private_nn_inference/README.md

 ## Setup

-Make sure you have **docker** installed before you
+Make sure you have **docker** installed.
 Set up the docker image.
 Navigate to the code directory containing the `Dockerfile`, and execute:

     $ docker build ./